Logo

 1. Source Ontologies and their namespaces

-2. OntoFox execution using web input forms
+2. Ontofox execution using web input forms

-3. OntoFox data input format
+3. Ontofox data input format

-4. Four "directives" used in OntoFox
+4. Four "directives" used in Ontofox

-5. Four settings used in OntoFox
+5. Four settings used in Ontofox

-7. OntoFox use case demostrations
+7. Ontofox use case demonstrations

 1. Source Ontologies and their namespaces:

-# Ontology Base URI Term URI example
+# Ontology Ontology Full Name Term URI example

-2. OntoFox execution using web input forms:
+2. Ontofox execution using web input forms:

-Data for each component can be input using the web input form in the OntoFox home page.
-OntoFox needs the following information as input from users:
+Data for each component can be input using the web input form in the Ontofox home page.
+Ontofox needs the following information as input from users:

 (1) Source ontology: The ontology where a list of terms will be retrieved from.

-(4) Setting for retrieving intermediate source terms: Three options are available for retrieving intermediate terms: (a) includeNoIntermediates: no intermediate source terms are retrieved. (b) includeComputedIntermediates: Sensible intermediate source terms are retrieved.
+(c) Setting for retrieving intermediate source terms: Three options are available for retrieving intermediate terms: (a) includeNoIntermediates: no intermediate source terms are retrieved. (b) includeComputedIntermediates: Sensible intermediate source terms are retrieved.
 Sensible intermediates include those intermediate terms that are closest ancestors of more than one low level source terms. (c) includeAllIntermediates: All intermediate source terms are retrieved.

-(5) Source annotation URIs: The annotation URIs for the source terms used in the source ontologies.
+(3) Source annotation URIs: The annotation URIs for the source terms used in the source ontologies.
 To map or wrap an annotation to a new one, please specify "copyTo" or "mapTo" in the new line following the orignal annotation URL, followed by the new annotation URI.

-The OntoFox home page provide many examples.
-These examples can be used to quickly learn how to use the OntoFox web forms for OntoFox implementation.
+The Ontofox home page provide many examples.
+These examples can be used to quickly learn how to use the Ontofox web forms for Ontofox implementation.

 Common annotation URIs: